ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Mirror Format
 - Experimental: fast cycle format.
 20 cards, and you cycle through them

-## Mirror Format
-Limited format for 2 players where you draft your cards for each round.
-Both players begin the game with an identical preconstructed deck of cards (one being the red deck and the other the blue deck).
-Each deck is a kind of mini cube, with support for a variety of strategies.

-Instead of drawing cards normally at the end of each round and start of the game, players draft cards.
-Also, in mirror format, cards are channeled face down rather than face up.

 ## Source Draft V2
 Draft format for 2 players.
 You will draft your deck during the game (you do not bring your own deck, the format/mode has it's own predefined card pool).